 Yes, I’m talking about affirmations again, and I’m not sorry.
 They are amazing and work, and they aren’t just helpful for adults.
 Kids can really benefit from them too.

 I love affirmations, and I’m always sharing my favorite ones for self-love and body positivity.
-I also have some lovely ones for kids.
+Here are some lovely positive affirmations for kids.

 - I am loved.

 - I can make my dreams come true.